Week 7 [Oct 1]

 v1.1 Project Management

-• Wrap up the milestone using a git tag v1.1 as explained below:
+- Wrap up the milestone using a git tag

 v1.1 Documentation

-• Update User Guide, Developer Guide, README, and About Us pages as described earlier in mid-v1.1 progress guide.
+Update User Guide, Developer Guide, README, and About Us pages as described earlier in

 Set up project repo, start moving UG and DG to the repo, attempt to do local-impact changes to the code base.